Sangmorkie Tetteh

 Sangmorkie Tetteh is a Ghanaian media personality.
+She was the Editor in charge of Digital Unit at the Ghana News Agency (GNA) but resigned to pursue more academic laurels.
 She was the Deputy News Editor at TV Africa and also hosted the station's major English bulletin – News Hour until she resigned.
-Sangmorkie has worked with other media houses including Ghana Broadcasting Corporation (GBC), Choice FM, TV3, GHOne and TV Africa.
+Sangmorkie has worked with other media houses including Ghana Broadcasting Corporation (GBC), Choice FM, TV3, GHOne, TV Africa and The Ghana News Agency (GNA).

 Education

 Sangmorkie had her secondary education at the Mfantsiman Girls Senior High School after staying home for four years after basic school.
 She graduated with a Bachelor of Arts in communications, majoring in development communication from the African University College of Communications (AUCC) and later attained the Bachelor of Laws from Central University.
 In 2020, she attained a master's degree in international relations and diplomacy from the Ghana Institute of Management and Public Administration(GIMPA).

 Career

 She is a media consultant in broadcast journalism in TV, radio and print.
 She is a gender advocate and works within the policy and research sectors.
-She has thirteen years experience in journalism and has worked with GBC, Choice FM, TV3, GHOne TV and TV Africa.
+She has almost two decades of experience in journalism and communications having worked with GBC, Choice FM, TV3, GHOne TV and TV Africa.

+She is currently a steering committee member of the Alliance for Women in Media Africa (AWMA) and an adjunct lecturer at UPSA.